kevleyski/SVT-AV1/Docs/Appendix-DLF.md

 | filter\_level\_v   | {0,…,63}   |
 | sharpness\_level   | {0,…,7}    |

+## Notes

+The feature settings that are described in this document were compiled at v2.0.0 of the code and may not reflect the current status of the code.
+The description in this document represents an example showing how features would interact with the SVT architecture.
+For the most up-to-date settings, it's recommended to review the section of the code implementing this feature.

 ## References

 \[1\] Zhijun Lei, Srinath Reddy, Victor Cherepanov, and Zhiping Deng, “GPGPU Implementation of VP9 Inloop Deblocking Filter and Improvements for AV1 CODEC,” International Conference on Image Processing, pp.
 925-929, 2017.

+\[2\] Jingning Han, Bohan Li, Debargha Mukherjee, Ching-Han Chiang, Adrian Grange, Cheng Chen, Hui Su, Sarah Parker, Sai Deng, Urvang Joshi, Yue Chen, Yunqing Wang, Paul Wilkins, Yaowu Xu, James Bankoski, “A Technical Overview of AV1,” Proceedings of the IEEE, vol. 109, no. 9, pp. 1435-1462, Sept.
+2021.